Where can you see the Calais dragon?

 What is the price of the dragon?

-To enjoy a ride on this fantastic creatureThere are many costs involved, depending on a number of factors.
-The permanent ground show is completely free of charge, while to board the show, the purchase of a ticket is essential.
-Tickets can be purchased at the ticket office or online while seats are available.
+To enjoy a ride on this fantastic creatureThere are many different costs, depending on a number of factors.
+The permanent show on the ground is completely free of charge, while to get on board you need to buy a ticket.
+Tickets can be purchased at the ticket office or online, subject to availability.
 The ticket office opens 30 minutes before the first departure and closes 30 minutes before the last departure.
-Next to it, there is a restauranta bar, and a shop dedicated to the Dragon.
+Nearby are a restaurant, a bar and a shop dedicated to the Dragon.

 For children under 4 years old, access is totally free.
-Adults over 11 years old pay €9.50 and children between 4 and 11 years old receive a discount of about €6.50.
-The price of walks is fixed in order to make it accessible to several people.
-Families travelling together have the opportunity to benefit from a reduced fare.
+Adults over 11 pay €9.50 and children aged 4 to 11 receive a discount of around €6.50.
+The price of the trips is fixed to make it accessible to several people.
+Families taking the trip together can take advantage of a reduced fare.
 You can then benefit from a tourism experience with your family at low cost.

 You may also like...